MarlinFirmware/MarlinDocumentation/_configuration/laser_spindle_v2.md

 ```

 Ammeter support, enables laser current monitoring on both 12864 & 2004 LCDs.
-This is a low side (Ground) current IC that can be used for both CO2 and Diode based lasers.
+This is a low side configuration (Ground) current IC that can be used for both CO2 and Diode based lasers.
-It's ideal with High Voltage CO2 laser tubes, connects between chassis ground and the tube ground.
+It's ideal with High Voltage CO2 laser tubes, it connects between chassis ground and the tube ground.
 The current can be calibrated by measuring the current with an multimeter then adjusting
 the `I2C_AMMETER_SHUNT_RESISTOR` slightly up or down to match the measured value.